 Archaeobotany Research Group

-With more than 20 ongoing studies, members of the Archaeobotany Research Group are asking a variety of research questions related to past ecologies and economies.
+With more than 20 ongoing studies spanning more than 10 countries, members of the Archaeobotany Research Group are asking a variety of questions related to past ecologies and economies.
 For example, the study of wood charcoal preserved in archaeological sites is helping elucidate the early cultivation of trees in desert oases and changes in woody vegetation communities across the foothills of Inner Asia.
 Additionally, the study of seed and fruit remains recovered from archaeological sites along the ancient Silk Road trading routes is helping clarify the processes of dispersal of plants across the Ancient World.
 Members of the archaeobotany group are exploring pressing research questions as varied as: 1) what role did the intensification of agricultural systems play in the gradual increase in social complexity; and 2) what cultural changes accompanied the earliest adoption of agriculture.
-The team is particularly interested in studying the domestication and dispersal of plants, which leads into their connections with the broader FEDD project.
+The team is particularly interested in studying the domestication and dispersal of plants, which leads into their connections with the broader FEDD and DAE projects.

 The Fruits of Eurasia: Domestication and Dispersal project has been funded by an ERC grant awarded to Spengler, who, in turn, has recruited top scholars to explore the questions of where and when the foods you eat every day originate.
 The research agenda of FEDD links the biological and social sciences and has incorporated a wide range of archaeological science specialists.
 The team is focused on long-generation perennials, as there has been a bias in domestication studies towards cereals and legumes.
 The team seeks to identify the origins of some of the most familiar fruits in your kitchen and to better understand the processes of evolutionary change that resulted from human interaction.
 Interestingly, many of these tree crops appear to originate in the mountains of Central Asia and are tied into the ancient Silk Road trade routes as a vector or dispersal.